imazen/slimmage/README.md

 * 0.2.4 - Added automated test suite. (sorry for the delay in PR acceptance!).
 Merge #25 from perosb - Pass image url into data structure to allow logic based on file name.
 Merge #27 from dancek - Configurable max-width and quality parameters Merge #36 from dancek - Fix behavior when max-width is not defined (IE8) (replaces #18, fixes #29) Refactored access notations to eliminate both minification errors and lint.
+Fix bug: Perfect multiples of stepWidth were being rounded up to the next interval (images larger than needed in some instances).

 ### Contributor notes